beginner-corp/learn.begin.com/src/md/basic/frontend/ssg.md

 npm install @architect/sandbox @11ty/eleventy @11ty/eleventy-plugin-syntaxhighlight
 ```

-2. Change your build folder configuration in the `.arc` file inside your project to the following, and then save the file.
+2. Change your build folder configuration in the `app.arc` file inside your project to the following, and then save the file.

 ```bash
 @app